 I’ve had a lot of people asking me, “So what happened to you at Otakon?”
-Finni and I have been quietly mentioning some of the incident with the staff we had this year, but still keeping it hushed since we were hoping to see it resolved internally and professionally… but it doesn’t seem like it’s going to happen, at least not in the way we were hoping.
-So now we’re turning to you guys, the artists of the internet, so you’ll know what kind of treatment to expect from the staff if you ever want to sell your art at Otakon.
+I have quietly mentioned some of the incident with the staff we had this year, but I’m still keeping it hushed since I’m hoping to see it resolved internally and professionally… but it doesn’t seem like it’s going to happen, at least not in the way we were hoping.
+So now I’m turning to you guys, the artists of the internet, so you’ll know what kind of treatment to expect from the staff if you ever want to sell your art at Otakon.
 It’s long, so bear with me or skip to the bottom for the TL;DR version.

 A few minutes later I was asked by a staff member to come to their table.
 I was already a ball of nerves from the last encounter so I asked Finni to come with me.
 I’m a really passive person while she’s more assertive, so I felt more comfortable with her, especially since Martin is a large and imposing man.
 But when we got there, Martin immediately told her to leave, saying this discussion was a private one between him, Dizzy, and me.